smbjorklund/media_update/doc/man1/site-prod-reset.md

 from the latest copy of the production state found at *vengeance.uib.no*, thus the command requires that you have an account on vengeance.
 The copy should never be more than 1 hour old.

+You might also select a given release to sync with.
+This will sync with the last dump generated for that release before it was upgraded to the next.
+Releases are identified by a release number (like "1.4") or a date (in YYYY-MM-DD format).
+The available releases can be listed by running the **release-dumps** command.

 Before you run this command you need to invoke **site-init --postgres** to set up your local site.
 After you might want to run **site-upgrade**.